techidaily/site-facebook-video-files/source/_posts/new-seamless-digital-presence-top-screen-share-methods-on-social-streaming-platforms.md

 ![detailed analytics available on creator studio](https://images.wondershare.com/filmora/article-images/2021/facebook-live-screen-share-8.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 One special feature of live broadcasts is that you can access extra features if you Live broadcast to Pages.
 This will give you a breakdown of the analytics associated with your live in Creator Studio.
 You can also make stipulations on the audience and geographical regions.
 This means you can control who watches your live streams.
 You can also stipulate who can watch your video broadcasts.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3\.
 Share Facebook Live Screen on Desktop